strohne/volker/README.md

 - **stats**: You are not sure whether the differences are statistical significant?
 One option is to look out for non overlapping confidence intervals.
-In addition, the stats option calculates effect sizes such as Cramer’s v or Cohen’s and generates typical statistical tests such as Chi-squared tests and t-tests.
+In addition, the stats option calculates effect sizes such as Cramer’s v or Cohen’s d and generates typical statistical tests such as Chi-squared tests and t-tests.

 ## Installation